-PAWMETTO LIFELINE, 1275 Bower Parkway, is offering free spay and neuter surgeries, rabies vaccinations and microchipping to pets of residents in the Richland County ZIP codes 29044, 29052 and the Lexington County ZIP of 29123; proof of address required.
-Proof of rabies vaccination is required; if your pet is not up-to-date, rabies vaccinations are $9 at the time of surgery.
+PAWMETTO LIFELINE, 1275 Bower Parkway, is offering free spay and neuter surgeries, rabies vaccinations and microchipping to pets of residents in the Richland County ZIP codes of 29044 or 29052 or the Lexington County ZIP of 29123; proof of address required.
 Spaying and neutering is safe for kittens as young as 8-10 weeks old, according to the American Veterinary Medical Association.
 The program is sponsored by PetSmart Charities.
 To schedule an appointment, go to http://www.pawmettolifeline.org or call (803) 465-9100.

 SOUTH CAROLINA YOUTH ADVOCATE PROGRAM, a licensed nonprofit child placing agency, is looking for dedicated adults to provide safe, nurturing homes for young people in foster care.
 For information on becoming a foster parent, call (800) 882-5513 or email firstname.lastname@example.org.

 FOOD FOR THE SOUL winter shelter, 110-A. E. DeKalb St., Camden, is available for overnight stays when the nightly temperature is forecast to be 36 degrees or colder.
 Cots, linens and blankets are provided, as are a light supper, snacks and a light breakfast; showers and laundry facilities are offered.
 Shelter guidelines include a 7:30 p.m. arrival, consent to bag search and intake interview and a signed contract regarding behavior and disciplinary procedures enforced by the Camden City Police Department.
 (803) 236-7626